AdrienJ0/Doctolib_Hackathon_2025/README.md

 The system ensures that only the necessary information is shared based on the patient's consent.
 Code Structure

-    app.py: The main Streamlit application file containing the UI components and logic for clinician and patient management.
+    Login.py: The main Streamlit application file containing the UI components and logic for clinician and patient management.
-    data: Contains the sample data for doctors, patients, and new patient requests.
+    resources: Contains the sample data for doctors, patients, and new patient requests.
 This data can be replaced with live data sources or a database in production. requirements.txt: A text file listing all Python dependencies required for running the app.
     .env: (Optional) Stores environment variables like the Google Maps API key for location services.